Cgotts1/Team-Profile-Generator/README.md

 Contributing to the Repo: N/A

 ## <section id = "Tests">Tests</section>
-Command to Run Tests: npm test
+Command to Run Tests: jest

 ## <section id = "Questions">Questions</section>
 If you have any questions, please feel free to contact me: <br><br>